Frequently Asked Questions

 For further clarification on adding rebuttals in general, have a quick read of this article: So You Want To Be A Good rbutr?

-Direct rbutls are what rbutr are really all about.
-They are the articles which directly refer to the content, or at least directly respond to the precise subject matter in the source page (the page being rbutd).
+Direct rebuttals are what rbutr are really all about.
+They are the articles which directly refer to the content, or at least directly respond to the precise subject matter in the source page (the page being rebutted).

-General rbutls on the other hand, are any articles which generally contradict the source page.
+General rebuttals on the other hand, are any articles which generally contradict the source page.
 They can argue against it, or simply present evidence which contradicts the claims made in the source page.